Cressi Frog Plus Review – Power Meats Efficiency

-- Comfortable Foot-Pocket – The foot-pocket is made from soft rubber, that also extends along the line of the blade for added stability and keep the shape of the blade.
+The foot-pocket is made from soft rubber, that also extends along the line of the blade for added stability and keeps the shape of the blade.
 Each foot pocket has a couple of hole in at the toe end.
 This allows water drain reducing the vacuum effect while taking off the fins.
 It also has good non-slip on the underside of the foot-pocket for stability while standing up.

-What Are Other Divers Saying about These Fins?
+What Are Other Divers Saying About the Cressi Frog-Plus Fins?

 The feedbacks are quite positive actually.
 They got a rating of 4.5 out of 5 at Leiursepro.com and 8 out of 10 at simplyscuba.com

 Many divers like that the fins are light and make excellent travel fins.
 They also like that they work great with almost any kicking style.

 But, these might not work divers that rely on powerful kicking.
 Some divers have criticized fins for flexing too easily.
 These would be perfect for recreational divers or someone with bad ankles or get craps easily, but not so well for technical diving.

 Below are a few snippets from across the internet of what other divers are saying: